THE BEST GARMIN GPS FOR BIKES

-If you are planning to use your cycling as a training exercise then the Edge 1030 has another unique feature which is known as the TrainingPeaks Connect IQ app.
+Are you planning to use your cycling as a training exercise?
+If so then the Edge 1030 has another unique feature.
+This is known as the TrainingPeaks Connect IQ app.
 This allows you to put in the details regarding your workout up on the Edge 1030.
-This device gives you real-time alerts regarding targets that you need to reach in order to complete the workout or intervals that you need to take in between so as to not overextend yourself.
+This device gives you real-time alerts regarding targets that you need to reach in order to complete the workout or intervals that you need to take in between.
+So as to not overextend yourself.
 The Edge 1030 comes with the latest flush mount for a sleeker look and is well worth a look.

 The Edge 820 comes decked with a number of impressive features that makes for a pretty impressive cycle GPS.
 The 820 is meant for performance cyclists and is not as bulky as the Edge 1000 variation.
 But don’t be fooled by its size it does have a lot of features as compared to the Edge 520 version.

 The size of this device’s screen means that it is not on par with the Edge 1000 when it comes to navigation.
 But it does have enough features to be pretty decent for anybody’s needs.
 An excellent feature known as the Round Trip Routing is preinstalled in this device.
 This feature allows the rider to let the computer chart a route with recommendations and options that are based on distance, elevation, and intensity of the ride.